ScotRob77/mountain-top-guides/README.md

 ### Want to join page
 * This page will give the user the opportunity to find out more and to ask specific questions
+* The user will be unable to submit unless all fields have been completed.
+* This is a fake form and will send you to a Thank You page

 ### Future features
 * A blog offering advice and tips for the hill walking community.